 - Select vigorous pigs from a healthy litter in a herd raised under good swine sanitation.
-Do not keep gilts or boars nor breed from litters that have physical abnormalities for these may be inherited.
+Do not keep gilts or boars nor breed from litters that have physical abnormalities, for these may be inherited.

-- In selecting a gilt or sow, these pointers should be considered: clearly visible and well-developed primary sex organs, equal-sized testicles, pigs that have been proven and tested with traits that can overcome the defects of the herd.
-Ignore any minor defects in present the pigs, provided that they are not present among the sows.
+- In selecting a gilt or sow, these pointers should be considered: clearly visible and well-developed primary sex organs, equal-sized testicles, and pigs that have been proven and tested with traits that can overcome the defects of the herd.
+Ignore any minor defects present in the pigs, provided that they are not present among the sows.

 Housing of Swine or Pigs

 Generally, pigs should be four to six months old at the time of selection.
 To ensure maximum performance of the pigs, pig houses must be constructed properly.
 A poorly-built pig house may create problems such as disease.